 There are four extra care schemes in Carmarthenshire – Plas Y Mor in Burry Port and Cwm Aur in Llanybydder, which are run by Gwalia; and Cartref Cynnes in Carmarthen and Ty Dyffryn in Ammanford, which are run by Family Housing Association Wales.

-Each of the schemes offer a range of one and two-bedroom departments, designed to enable you to live independently, with support staff based on the premises 24 hours a day.
+Each of the schemes offers a range of one and two-bedroom apartments, designed to enable you to live independently, with support staff based on the premises 24 hours a day.
 Properties are specifically designed to offer security and ease of access, and include many features which are valued by older people.

 Extra care is aimed at people aged over 55 and allows you to remain independent.
 Some people move in with high levels of care and support, however you can be considered if you have very little or no care needs.